mail us | mail this page

 Step 6 upgrade ports

 This is a low risk task but should be done as soon as practical.
-The current port tree reflects those of the previous release and may have substantially changed.
+The current port tree on your newly upgraded system reflects those of the previous release and may have substantially changed.
 Certainly the ABI of the installed ports reflects the previous version so they need to be updated in any case.
-You will find that csup was magically installed during the 6.x upgrade (now part of the base install) so we will use that utility instead of cvsup.
+You can either use portsnap or a manual process as described here:

 When this is complete you should read /usr/ports/UPDATING.
 The endless joys.